 You can remove entire flower stalks when all of the flowers are done blooming.

 Salvia coccinea is quite a hardy plant.
 It can withstand periods of drought and is resistant to deer and rabbit damage.
-With that said, you should keep an eye out for the following problems.
+With that said, you should watch for the following problems.

 Powdery Mildew

-Powdery mildew is a fungus that coats plants in a layer of white.
-In extreme cases, it can cause leaves and flowers to die.
+Powdery mildew is a fungus that coats plants with a white powder.
+In extreme cases, it can kill leaves and flowers.

 To prevent powdery mildew, leave space between plants.
 This will allow airflow and discourage fungi.